MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 Download and install the latest [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme)

 1. Run the sample locally on your machine.
 If you need instructions, refer to the README file for [C# Sample](https://aka.ms/statebot-sample-cs) or [JS Sample](https://aka.ms/statebot-sample-js).
-1. Use the emulator to test the bot as shown below.
+1. Use the Emulator to test the bot as shown below.

 ![test state bot sample](media/state-bot-testing-emulator.png)